odu-cs725-infovis/public/spr22/agenda.md

 **Tues, Feb 22** - Dashboard Design, Implementing Dashboards in Vega-Lite and D3

+Due before class:

+* Watch the [13 min talk](https://vimeo.com/299862354) that covers the paper Sarikaya et al., ["What Do We Talk About When We Talk About Dashboards?"](https://alper.datav.is/publications/dashboards/), IEEE VIS 2018.
+* Read Froese and Tory, ["Lessons Learned from Designing Visualization Dashboards"](https://ieeexplore.ieee.org.proxy.lib.odu.edu/iel7/38/7426235/07426275.pdf), *IEEE Computer Graphics and Applications*, 36:2, pp. 83-89, 2016.

 Due (before 11:59pm on Wed):

 * HW3

+Materials: *to be posted*

+Assignment:

+* HW4 - *to be posted*
+* Review next week's materials before class

 ## Week 8